JuanCTorres/Basic-C-Compiler/hwk4_top_down/parser/README.md

 to `my_func(5 + 6)` is unclear, as is the type of the return value for `return 3 + 2 + 4`.*

+#### Function return checking

+For each `return` statement, it is recorded what function the returned value goes to.

+For `void` functions, if the function does not have a `return` statement, an empty one is inserted.

 ## Changes from previous programs